clockworkengineer/DifferenceEngine/readme.md

 - Events *addir*/unlinkdir will result in new watch folders being added/removed from the internal watch table maps (depending on the value of watchDepth).
 - The change event is currently unsupported and not required by FPE_Task but is pencilled in to be added in future.

+# Redirect Class #

+This is a small self contained utility class designed for FPE logging output.
+Its prime functionality is to provide a wrapper for pretty generic code that saves away an output streams read buffer, creates a file stream and redirects the output stream to it.
+The code to restore the original output streams is called from the objects destructor thus providing convenient for restoring the original stream.
+Its primary use within the FPE is to redirect std::cout to a log file.

 # File Copy Task Function #